mnieber/compile-env/README.md

 ## Undefined variables

 Undefined variables will be interpolated to an empty string.
 You can add variables to the `require_variables` list to guard against cases where the caller forgot to define a variable.

-## Running compile-env

-It's also possible to run only the .env file compilation step using `compile-env my-env-spec.yaml`.
+In that case, a missing variable will result in a runtime error.